mulesoft-consulting/automated-api-promotion/README.md

 Every API Instance promotion would create a new API Instance on target environment.
 Patching of API Instance is not supported.

 ## Notes
+* Custom policies are supported.
+The tool will promote API Instance with all the configured policies, custom policies included.

 * New API Instance creation means that your client applications must request access for this new version (e.g. if Client ID enforcement policy has been applied).

 * Impact on Analytics yet to be clarified.